chanind/chanind.github.io/_posts/2021-10-11-self-optimizing-ab-tests.markdown

 There's another way to run A/B tests to address this.
 The basic idea is that if you're 60% sure that variant A is better than variant B, why not show variant A 60% of the time?
 As more data is gathered and you're more and more certain about the conversion rates of variants A and B, then the portion of users shown the winning variant should slowly climb towards 100%.

-This post will go into more detail about this idea and the math behind how it works.
+The technique we'll use to address this is called [Thompson Sampling](https://en.wikipedia.org/wiki/Thompson_sampling), and this post will go into more detail about this idea and the math behind how it works.

 ## A/B conversion follows a binomial distribution
 When running an A/B test, what we're really trying to do is estimate the conversion rate of each item in our test, and then pick the item with the best conversion rate.
 However, we can't directly observe the conversion rate - all we can observe are trials and conversions, and then based on that we guess what the conversion rate really is.